ondrej-kvasnovsky/vaadin-8-on-grails-3/intellij_idea.md

 ![Finish](http://vaadinongrails.com/img/create-app-idea.png)

 > Warning: sometimes, IDEA is not able to create Grails project and you end up with weird errors.
 In that case, try to upgrade IDEA version or run `grails create-app my-app` in console.
 Then after that open the project in IDEA.
+>
+> It takes more time to create new project first time.

 ### Step 5